 How is endometriosis diagnosed?

 Unfortunately, it takes an average of seven to 10 years to reach a diagnosis.
 The most accurate way to diagnose endometriosis is through a laparoscopy, which is a type of minimally invasive surgery.
 Doctors will also look for signs and symptoms such as painful periods and ovulation, and even a certain blood marker called CA-125.
+More recently, doctors have been using ultrasound technology to help diagnose endometriosis.

 How is endometriosis treated?